PantelisAndrianakis/Breezy/README.md

 ## Roadmap

 The language design is settled.
 The compiler and runtime are being built from scratch.
-The compiler core (Part 1) is complete: Breezy `.bz` source compiles to native Windows executables today.
+The compiler core (Part 1) is complete: Breezy `.bzy` source compiles to native Windows executables today.

 **Compiler core**
 - [x] Lexer, parser, typed AST